millerk22/emc2-labs/EMC2-Labs-Fall/lab02.rst

 referring to the NumPy package in our code by the shortened ``np``, instead of its full name.
 You will need to do this for every notebook you create that uses NumPy.
-Furthermore, if you close a notebook which has imported NumPy, and then open it again, you will need to re-execute the cell containing the command ``import numpy as np`` in order to use any of NumPy’s functions.
+Furthermore, if you close a notebook which has imported NumPy, and then open it again, you will need to re-execute the cell containing the command ``import numpy as np`` in order to use any of NumPy's functions.

-To use NumPy’s functions in our code, we simply have to include ``np.`` at the beginning of the function name.
+To use NumPy's functions in our code, we simply have to include ``np.`` at the beginning of the function name.

 >>> np.sin(0.5)